 - Google Keep: More a note-taking service, but a great place to collect your tasks and it’s Google, so it works with its other apps.

-Regardless of the pros and cons, kanban is a nifty tool and can be a valuable feature in your project planning.
+Kanban boards are a nifty tool and can be a valuable feature in your project planning.
 Here are some kanban software options to try.

 - Trello: Created for collaborative teams, giving them boards, lists and more to keep their work well-organized and flexible, while prioritizing tasks.